NEW RULES, NEW PLAYERS, AND NEW RISKS

 Foundations and charities must put back a portion of their capital into their community each year.

-Carbon is part of these arrangements.
+Carbon and carbon sinks may be part of these arrangements.

-What is being sold?
+What is sold?

 This agreement defines this issue.